Best estate cars

 There’s plenty of space for front and rear passengers, standard 40:20:40 split-folding rear seats and a 570-litre boot to carry your gear.
 If you’ve got your hands full, simply wave your foot under the back bumper to open the boot – as long as the key is in your pocket.

 It’s another great result for Skoda in our list of top estate cars, with the Octavia nipping at the larger Superb’s heels.
 Many of the same virtues apply here, with good, simple design, well proven mechanicals and a rock-solid interior, yet the Octavia is comfortably less expensive than the Superb.
-It’s powered by some of the best engines on the market and is available with a diesel engine with low enough CO2 emissions to render the Octavia tax-exempt.
+It’s powered by some of the best engines on the market and is available with a plug-in hybrid engine with low enough CO2 emissions to make the Octavia really appealing to company-car drivers.
 Or you can choose the sporty, turbocharged vRS model.

 The Octavia is one of those 'one-size-fits-most' cars – it should suit most families.
 It has an enormous boot, and is renowned for its reliability – Skoda as a brand achieved a fifth-place overall finish in our 2020 Driver Power owner satisfaction survey.
 It may not be the most glamorous car in the world, but for a dependable vehicle that has to work for a living, the Octavia deserves to be on your shortlist.